wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 </audio>
 <br></br>

 There's not much here that would remind me of retro video games.
 Well except a little bit of flute here and there, but outside of that it doesn't really conform to the prompt.
-To make matters worse, on the breakdown part (~0:25) of the song, there's some distorted, screech like elements, giving some horror-movie vibes on an otherwise positive and happy song.
+To make matters worse, on the breakdown part (~0:25) of the song, there's some distorted, screeching elements.
+Maybe that's the AI screaming for mercy?
+Can't say for sure.

 All in all, these songs are not something you'd want to spend too much time listening on.